Potharla-Gautham/PRODIGY-INFOTECH-DS-TASK5-main/README.md

 # Online-Book-Store
-An online Book Store created with Python / Flask rest, MySql,Angular and Bootstrap Features use of several data structures for optimization techniques A full fledged functionality with Modules like cart, wishlist, payment, order processing Real time data integration from Database .
+ A Python/Flask rest-based, MySql, Angular, and Bootstrap-based online book store Features use of several data structures for optimization techniques a fully functioning system with modules for payment, order processing, and a wishlist Integration of data from a database in real time.
 Responsive layout for extra small, Large Medium devices and browsers(ofcourse)
-# How to run project locally
-1. Make sure you have MYSQL version 5.7 and above since it uses full text search
+ # How to run a local project 1.
+Make sure you have MYSQL version 5.7 and above since it uses full text search
  2. checkout project form git
-3. open cmd and go to root of the project
-4. execute "cd db"
-5. execute all queries from create_tables.sql
-6. on cmd go to root of project
-7. run command "python setup.py install"
-8. run command python server.py
+ 3. Launch cmd and navigate to the project's root.
+4. Run "cd db."
+5. Execute every query in the create_tables.sql file.
+6. Go to the project's root via cmd.
+7. Execute the "python setup.py install" command.
+8. Enter the python server.py command.